ry/tensorflow-resnet/README.md

-# ResNet Model in TensorFlow
+# ResNet in TensorFlow

-This is the second version of my ResNet implementation.
+Implemenation of [Deep Residual Learning for Image Recognition](http://arxiv.org/abs/1512.03385).
+Includes a tool to use He et al's published trained Caffe weights in TensorFlow.

+MIT license.
+Contributions welcome.

 ## Goals